1.1 Basic information collected for website measurement (e.g. cookies)

 In some instances, we may host content on a third-party website such as Facebook or Twitter.
 Your activity on those third-party sites is governed by the security and privacy policies of the third party sites.

-If you choose to create a Denvergov/Pocketgov Account you may delete the account at any time.
+If you choose to create a Denvergov account you may delete the account at any time.
 Once your account is deleted all personally identifiable information attached to your account will be removed.
-Please Click Here for instructions on how to delete your Denvergov/Pocketgov account.
+Please see instructions for deleting your Denvergov account.